-- 2.1 Where the complainant considers that the Headteacher's written response does not resolve the complaint, the complainant may ask the Chair of Governors to reconsider the Headteacher's response.
-This request should be made within 10 school days of receiving the Headteacher's response. - 2.2 If the complaint is about the Headteacher then the complaint form will be submitted direct to the Chair of Governors.
-Unless the complaint is about the Headteacher, the Chair of Governors will not consider the complaint unless the Headteacher has had opportunity to seek to resolve the matter first. - 2.3 If the complaint is about the Chair of Governors then the complaint form should be sent to the Vice Chair of Governors who will act in the role of Chair for this process.
+- 2.1 Where the complainant considers that the Headteacher's formal written response does not resolve the complaint, the complainant may ask the Chair of Governors to reconsider the/Headteacher's response.
+This request must be made within 10 school days of receiving the Headteacher's response. - 2.2 If the complaint is about the Headteacher then the complaint form will be submitted direct to the Chair of Governors.
+Unless the complaint is about the Headteacher, the Chair of Governors will not consider the complaint unless the Headteacher has had the opportunity to seek to resolve the matter first. - 2.3 If the complaint is about the Chair of Governors, the entire Governing Body or an individual Governor, then the complaint form should be sent to the Clerk to the Governing Body (see section on making a complaint about Governors below).